webprinc3ss/social-network/README.md

 API for a social network web application where users can share their thoughts, react to friends' thoughts, and create a friends list.

-Using the Mongoose ORM, create models and routes for the RESTful api end-points for an already functional Express.js API.

-This app uses Express.js for routing, a MongoDB database, the Mongoose ODM, and the Moment.js package to format time.
+Using Express.js and Mongoose ODM, create models in MongoDB and routes for the RESTful API end-points.
+Use the Moment.js npm package to format time.

 [Insert here]